abstools/abstools/website/src/site/sphinx/manual/introduction.rst

 .. _sec:concurrency-model:

-The ABS Actor and Concurrency Model
+The ABS actor and concurrency model
 ===================================

 As mentioned, ABS method calls are asynchronous and create a new process in the target, while the caller process continues to run in parallel, as shown in Figure :ref:`fig-future-await`.
-At point ①, P1 issues an asynchronous call to some object residing on another cog.
-In response, a new process P2 is created; P1 and P2 can run in parallel.
+At point ①, P1 issues an asynchronous call to some object residing on Cog 2.
+In response, Cog 2 creates a new process P2; P1 and P2 can run in parallel.
 At point ②, P1 needs the result of the method call and suspends itself.
 At point ③, P2 finishes and returns a value.
-P1’s cog then reactivates P1 to continue execution.
+Cog 1 then reactivates P1 to continue execution.

 .. _fig-future-await: